Package insert / prescribing information

-Dalfampridine extended-release tablet is a potassium channel blocker, available in a 10 mg tablet strength.
+Dalfampridine extended-release tablets are a potassium channel blocker, available in a 10 mg tablet strength.
 Each tablet contains 10 mg Dalfampridine, formulated as an extended-release tablet for twice-daily oral administration.
-Dalfampridine is also known by its chemical name, 4-aminopyridine, with the following structure:
+Dalfampridine is also known by its chemical name, 4-Aminopyridine, with the following structure:

-Dalfampridine extended-release tablets are available in a 10 mg strength and are white to off-white colored oval shaped biconvex film coated tablet debossed with “C51” on one side and plain on other side.
-Tablet dimensions are approximately 13 mm (Length) and 8 mm (Width).
-Inactive ingredients consist of hypromelloses, magnesium stearate, microcrystalline cellulose, polyethylene glycols, silicon dioxide and titanium dioxide.
+Dalfampridine extended-release tablets are available in a 10 mg strength and are white, film-coated, oval, unscored tablets debossed with M on one side of the tablet and DF10 on the other side, containing 10 mg of Dalfampridine.
+Inactive ingredients consist of colloidal silicon dioxide, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol and titanium dioxide.

-Dalfampridine is a fine white powder with a molecular weight of 94.1, CAS 504-24-5, and a molecular formula of C 5H 6N 2.
+Dalfampridine, USP is a white to slightly yellow, crystalline powder with a molecular weight of 94.1, CAS 504-24-5, and a molecular formula of C5H6N2.
 At ambient conditions, Dalfampridine is soluble in water, methanol, acetone, tetrahydrofuran, isopropanol, acetonitrile, N,N-dimethylformamide, dimethylsulfoxide, and ethanol.